sabramedia/pigeonwp/README.txt

 ```

 == Changelog ==
+= 1.6.2 =
+* Added a connection user interface for connecting a site to Pigeon

 = 1.6.1 =
 * Fix plugin settings link on the plugin listings page
 * Show steps to get setup with Pigeon if a domain has not been added yet